sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 Before you change the strange part, dig into the history.
 Run [`git blame`](https://git-scm.com/docs/git-blame), read the old pull request, search for the related ticket, and check whether there was an architecture decision record, or [ADR](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).
 You are reconstructing the original engineer's mental model.

 This is not about assigning blame.
-It is about [Chesterton's Fence](https://en.wikipedia.org/wiki/G._K._Chesterton#Chesterton's_fence): don't tear something down until you understand why it was built.
+It is [Chesterton's Fence](https://en.wikipedia.org/wiki/G._K._Chesterton#Chesterton's_fence) applied to software: don't tear something down until you understand why it was built.

 ```go
 // Why is this limit 47 and not 50?